nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //
 //  ## Example 1
 //
-//  the chunk below will be executed as it is, but won't yeld any output
+//  the block below will be executed as it is, but won't yeld any output
 //
 //  ```nu
 //  let $var1 = 'foo'